Skyepulse/Gaussian_Surface_Reconstruction/Readme.md

 Bind gaussians to mesh triangle and optimize mesh and gaussians together : mesh editable, gaussians provide good rendering.
 One gaussian per triangle.
 Reduces the learnable parameters on the gaussians, lose one axis of rotation to keep them flat on the surgace.
 ### MILo
 Milo runs mesh in the loop optimization.
 At every step, they extract the mesh and enforce consistency, resulting in fewer vertices than other methods.
 This method introduces Gaussian Pivots, a set of points derived from the gaussians.
 The training iteration follow five steps : computing the trainable Delaunay vertices derived from the gaussian pivots; updating the Delaunay triangulation; computing the signed distance values for the vertices; apply marching terahedra to obtain the mesh; and lastly back-propagate losses based on both the gaussians and the extracted mesh to the gaussian parameters.

-## Metrics
-## Code structure
-The repository contains:
-- `data`, which holds the colmaps we have trained on,
-  - `lego(original)`
-  - `lego_colmap_small`, is a subset of `new_lego_colmap`
-  - `walle_blender_colmap`
-- `home_made_data` contains a video of an example we tried and the derived colmap we computed using our scripts, is also a colmap dataset
-- `off polyscope` for mesh visualition and metrics`
-- `scripts` contains python scripts for image and data processing
-  - `colmap_bin.py` converts txt files to bin
-  - `convert.py` converts a folder of images into a colmap dataset of images, adapted from INRIA's colmap_converter.py
-  - `process_videos.ipynb` converts a video into an image dataset keeping the least blurry images, writes into `home_made_data`
-  - `renderBlender.py`
-  - `sort_pictures.ipynb` sorts pictures into clusters and prunes a colmap dataset into a smaller one